Council Tax Reduction Scheme

 If you currently receive Council Tax Reduction

-If you are already in receipt of Council Tax Reduction and you have had a change in your circumstances, tell us straight away as you may be entitled to more reduction.
-You can contact us to report changes in your circumstances.
+If you're already in receipt of Council Tax Reduction and you've had a change in your circumstances, tell us straight away as you may be entitled to more reduction.
+You must contact us to report changes in your circumstances.

 Who can apply

-Anyone who is liable to pay for council tax can apply.
-Unless you get Guaranteed Pension Credit you won't qualify if you or your partner have savings or investments over £16,000.
+Anyone who is liable to pay Council Tax can apply.
+Unless you get guaranteed Pension Credit you won't qualify if you and your partner, if you have one, have savings or investments worth over £16,000.
 Our online benefit claim and calculator can tell you if you're eligible and estimate how much you'd get.

 Second adult reduction